 There are two philosophies when it comes to bullets.
 One that believes rapid expansion, moderate penetration, and weight loss is best, while the other believes that moderate expansion, deep penetration, and virtually no weight loss is best.
 Both have their virtues and applications, but why settle for one or the other when you can have both?

-Xtreme Chaos bullets offer the best of both.
-Once fluid is impacted, they shed the front portion of the bullet into multiple petals that radiate outward away from the bullets initial trajectory path resulting in a massive energy spike.
-The bore diameter base of the bullet continues and penetrates deeply in a straight line.
+Like the proven Controlled Chaos the Xtreme Chaos bullets offer the best of both.
+Once fluid is impacted, they shed the front portion of the bullet into four petals that radiate outward away from the bullets initial trajectory path resulting in a massive energy spike.
+Then the base of the bullet expands, continues in a straight line, and penetrates deeply.
 Both the temporary and permanent wound cavity created by this bullet separation is dramatic resulting in quick incapacitation.
-The solid base creates additional tissue damage and often results in full penetration of the animal.
+The expanded solid base creates additional tissue damage and often results in full penetration of the animal.

 The primary difference between the Controlled Chaos and the Xtreme Chaos is that the Controlled Chaos typically sheds 5 or 6 curled petals and retains less base weight than the Xtreme Chaos.
 The Xtreme Chaos will always shed 4 mostly straight petals and will retain more base weight than a Controlled Chaos.

-No other bullet on the market offers the accuracy and repeatable terminal performance of the Controlled Chaos and Xtreme Chaos bullets.
+No other bullets on the market offer the accuracy and repeatable terminal performance of the Controlled Chaos and Xtreme Chaos bullets.